 Parents may request a multidisciplinary team evaluation of their children at any time.
 They must do so in writing.
 Every public school has a procedure in place by which parents can request an evaluation.
 For information about each Delaware County School entity's procedures applicable to your child, contact the elementary, middle, or high school which your child attends.
-Telephone numbers and addresses for these schools can be found in the blue pages section of the telephone book under the heading "Schools."
+Telephone numbers and addresses for these schools can be found at the School entity's website.
 Parents of preschool age children, age three through five, may request an evaluation in writing by addressing a letter as follows: Delaware County Intermediate Unit, Early Intervention Services, 200 Yale Avenue, Morton, Pennsylvania 19070, (610) 938-9000.
 The telephone number for the Early Intervention Program is (610) 938-2830.